 What Is Landscaping?

-Landscaping is making changes to a piece of land to improve its appearance, viability, and value.
+Landscaping refers to changing a piece of land to improve its appearance, viability, and value.
 It can involve altering the architecture, plants, and exterior design of an area.
-Landscaping is commonly confused with gardening.
-While the two are similar, gardening focuses on maintaining plants and flowers, while landscaping refers to designing and cultivating an entire area.
+Commonly confused with gardening, landscaping refers to designing and cultivating an entire area, whereas gardening focuses only on the maintenance of plants and flowers.

 What Are the Benefits of Landscaping?

-From boosting your home’s property value to providing environmental benefits and lowering your energy costs, landscaping has wide-ranging benefits.
+From increasing your home value to providing environmental benefits and lowering energy costs, here are some of the wide-ranging benefits of landscaping.

 Increases Home Value

 Homeowners are always looking for ways to improve the resale value of their homes, but home remodels and square footage additions may not always be in the cards.
-Fortunately, landscaping is a great way to boost value without breaking the bank!
-Homes with landscaped yards can sell for as much as 12.7% more than those without landscaping.
-Well-groomed yards can also help sell your home faster by making a strong first impression with homebuyers.
-In fact, 94% of realtors advise clients to improve the curb appeal of their home before listing.
+Fortunately, landscaping is a great way to add value without breaking the bank!
+Landscaped yards increase a home’s perceived value, which can in turn increase your bargaining power when it comes time to sell.
+In fact, 92% of realtors advise clients to improve the curb appeal of their homes before listing, as a well-groomed yard typically helps sell your home faster by making a strong first impression with homebuyers.

 Reduces Energy Costs

 On average, a well-designed landscape saves enough money in energy costs to pay for itself in eight years.
-Strategically planting shrubs and trees around your home can save you up to 35% on air conditioning costs and cut heating bills by 10-25%.
+Simple things like choosing plants that don’t require frequent watering and implementing hardscaping can reduce your water bill.
+Similarly, strategically planting shrubs and windbreak trees around your home are energy conservation techniques that can reduce heating and cooling costs—saving energy by as much as 25%.

-Landscaping can make way for outdoor living spaces like patios, outdoor kitchens, gardens, pools, and more.
-Though these spaces don’t count toward additional square footage or livable space, they are an extension of your home and allow you to better utilize your property.
+Landscaping can help you create comfortable outdoor living spaces like patios, outdoor kitchens, gardens, pools, and more.
+Though these spaces don’t count toward additional square footage or livable space, they are an extension of your home, allowing your household to enjoy more room—whether you want more open yard space for your dog or a dedicated area to host backyard parties!

 How to Get Started with Landscaping